Joan Manuel Serrat: 1969–1976

-Serrat's first son Queco is born in 1969, and in that same year he made his first tour to South America.
+Serrat's first son Queco was born in 1969, and in that same year he made his first tour to South America.
 He released an album containing songs with texts of Antonio Machado, a well-known Spanish poet of late 19th-early 20th century.
 This album brought him immediate fame in all Spain and Latin America though, in spite of this, his decision to sing in Spanish was criticized in some Catalan nationalist circles.
 Regarding this and other times when his choice of language (sometimes Spanish, sometimes Catalan) raised controversy on either side of the political sphere, he once explained: "I sing better in the language they forbid me."
+This statement has often been interpreted in the context of the Francoist regime’s repression of Catalan, but Serrat later clarified that he was referring to Spanish.
+In democratic Spain, knowledge of Spanish is legally mandatory throughout the country, as established in Article 3 of the 1978 Constitution, whereas no law in Catalonia obliges citizens to know Catalan.
 He participated and won the song festival of Rio de Janeiro in 1970 with his single "Penélope".

 The release of the Mediterráneo LP in 1971 consolidated the artist's reputation worldwide.
 During that year, Serrat sang a seminal concert at the theater of the University of Puerto Rico, Río Piedras Campus, which was highly influential in the Puerto Rican music community of the time, and which had repercussions as late as 2006.

 In late 1974, Serrat was exiled in Mexico due to his condemnation of capital punishment in Francoist Spain.
 It wasn't until Franco's death on 20 November 1975 that Serrat was able to return to his homeland.
 In 1976, Joan Manuel Serrat was acclaimed for the first time in the United States, while performing in Los Angeles, San Francisco, and New York.